jb-diplom/Big-Data/README.md

 ## Getting Started

-The easiest approach is to clone this repository (https://github.com/jb-diplom/Big-Data/edit/master/README.md) and test the Notebook [./RSSNewsIdentification.ipynb] on Jupyter.
+The easiest approach is to clone this repository (https://github.com/jb-diplom/Big-Data/edit/master/README.md) and test the Notebook [RSSNewsIdentification.ipynb](./RSSNewsIdentification.ipynb) on Jupyter.

 ### Prerequisites

 To run all the implemented features you'll need:
 * Python 3.7 or newer
-* Jupyter (I have been using Version 6.03)
+* Jupyter (Version 6.0.3 was used for the project)
 * Anaconda (for easy and consistent installation)
 * Gensim (for Word Embedding tools and downloader, corpora, topic modelling)
 * Natural Language Toolkit (NLTK) for text processing (Lemmatization)